Betsy DeVos Says The Title IX System Has 'Failed' Both Survivors And The Accused

 DeVos’ announcement doesn’t come as a surprise to many advocacy groups who have had concerns about the Secretary of Education’s views on Title IX since she was confirmed in February.

 There are no two sides when it comes to rape.
 Period.
-Nita Chaundry, co-founder of UltraViolet
+Nita Chaudhary, co-founder of UltraViolet

 Before the announcement, survivor advocacy groups including End Rape on Campus and Know Your IX, NARAL and the Feminist Majority Foundation rallied outside of the law school as a sign of protest.
 Many protestors tweeted their support of the advocacy groups using the hashtag #StopBetsy.